-Katie Ball, Program Administrator.
-Katie manages much of the daily activity in the building.
+Julie Seeger, Program Administrator for Music, Theater Arts, Philosophy, History of Ideas.
+Julie manages much of the daily activity in the building and department.
 She coordinates the use of classroom space in the building, use of keys, lockers, and equipment.
-She also handles the accounts payable for the department and works with the undergraduate advising head in managing the undergraduate program.
-Katie's office is 209.
+She also handles the accounts payable for the department and works with the undergraduate advising head in managing the undergraduate program, and the Director of Graduate Studies in managing the graduate programs.
+Julie does not have an office in Slosberg, but is often at the front desk.